rhernandez-uthealth/LLM-research-assistant/README.md

  This application reads a Zotero collection of academic articles exported using BetterBibtex to create a ChromaDB database which may be queried to retrieve text-similar-matches.
 Each article is seperated into 1000 character "chunks" and parsed using natural language processing using the python Spacy library to remove content other than the article's main text.
 Each query retrieves the 10 most closely-matched chunks and interprets the retrieval using OpenAI ChatGPT-3.5-turbo generative-ai Large Language Model (llm).

+ A default query asks the model to generate responsest that are suitable for academic work and that include in-text citations.

 # Prerequisites: